DNACENSolutions/Network-as-Code/README.md

 	<details> <!-- usecase_maps Submodule -->
 		<summary><b>usecase_maps This Directory contain yaml file where you can organize your configuration bringup, update or deletion sequences and bundle them as usecase which can be run using scripts/run_playbooks.py.
 The Order during execution is maintained as given in the this yaml file.
 		Defining a new usecase in existing file or new file:
-		1. GIve a name to the usecase
+		1. Give a name to the usecase
-		2. Give the playbvook Location
+		2. Give the playbook Location
 		3. Give the schema file location
 		4. Provide the input for this usecase
 		Example: